tarof429/hello-rke/README.md

 ## Introduction

-This example is based on a video by Adrian Goins at https://www.youtube.com/watch?v=iqVt5mbvlJ0&t=272s to setup metallb with Nginx and rancher.
-Some steps were added/modified for rke.
+This example is based on a video at https://www.youtube.com/watch?v=2SmYjj-GFnE

 ## Requirements